geoman-io/leaflet-geoman/README.md

     snappable: true,
     snapDistance: 20,

-    // allow snapping with the middle of segments
+    // allow snapping to the middle of segments
     snapMiddle: false,

     // self intersection